Zarif-SBU/ProjectFakeSo/README.md

 - Bcrypt
 - Connect-mongo
 - Express-session

 Client:
 - Axios

 ## Starting the website
+You will need to install mongodb following this tutorial https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/#std-label-install-mdb-community-windows

 in the client directory
 ```bash
 npm start